sp1thas/pyclimenu/README.rst

 =========

 This python module creates simple command line menus.
 Just define the callable and the label of each option and voila!
-Foreground and background color of numbers and labels is adjustable.
+Foreground, background color numbering and labels are adjustable.

 Install
 -------